dodie/scott-showcase/test.md

 favoring simple assertions expressed mostly in plain Java over the extensive use of test libraries, such as Hamcrest or AssertJ - although Scott plays nicely with other testing tools and frameworks.

-Scott does not intend to be a testing framework, nor does it provide an API to use in the tests.
-Instead, it aims to be a small tool that can be dropped into a project to do its job automatically, so you can worry much less about expressing assertions, and still have meaningful failure messages.

 > **Scott**: All systems automated and ready.
 A chimpanzee and two trainees could run her.

 > **Kirk**: Thank you, Mr. Scott.
 I'll try not to take that personally.